Everlane’s Spring Arrivals Blend The Fisherman Aesthetic With ‘90s Nostalgia

 While I’d previously only tried Everlane’s barrel-leg jeans, my longtime admiration for the brand — and the feedback from Refinery29 readers who swear by it — compelled me to put more styles to the test.
 (Truly, as much as readers look to R29 for shopping suggestions, I love to flip the script by diving deeper into the brands that resonate most.)
 Spoiler alert: You all love Everlane, and I see why.
 From wide-leg jeans and jorts to blazers, trench coats, ballet flats, and boat shoes galore, Everlane's new offerings are perfect for building office-approved “uniforms,” casual off-duty outfits, and spring party looks.

-Read on to check out some of my favorite pieces and see how I styled them for various warm-weather occasions to spark your own spring outfit ideas.
+Read on to check out some of my favourite pieces and see how I styled them for various warm-weather occasions to spark your own spring outfit ideas.

 While I’d previously only tried Everlane’s barrel-leg jeans, my longtime admiration for the brand — and the feedback from Refinery29 readers who swear by it — compelled me to put more styles to the test.
 (Truly, as much as readers look to R29 for shopping suggestions, I love to flip the script by diving deeper into the brands that resonate most.)
 Spoiler alert: You all love Everlane, and I see why.
 From wide-leg jeans and jorts to blazers, trench coats, ballet flats, and boat shoes galore, Everlane's new offerings are perfect for building office-approved “uniforms,” casual off-duty outfits, and spring party looks.

-Read on to check out some of my favorite pieces and see how I styled them for various warm-weather occasions to spark your own spring outfit ideas.
+Read on to check out some of my favourite pieces and see how I styled them for various warm-weather occasions to spark your own spring outfit ideas.

 AdvertisementADVERTISEMENT